OCHA-DAP/hdx-hapi/docs/data_usage_guides/coordination_and_context.md

   different ways from different OCHA offices, or sometimes even within the same 3W.
 See the [`org`](org) section below for more information on how we handle these details.
-* Organisations without an associated sector are skipped
+* Rows without an associated sector are skipped
 * The reference period is obtained from the HDX dataset

 ### Usage notes